tchaton/sagemaker-pytorch-boilerplate/README.md

 We aim at simplifying MLOps worflow by providing a template for production ready development, allowing ML engineer to focus uniquely on their models and datasets.

-We rely on [Hydra](https://hydra.cc) for elegantly configuring our application and [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/), a lightweight PyTorch wrapper for ML researchers to scale our model with less boilerplate.
+We rely on [Hydra](https://hydra.cc) for elegantly configuring our application and [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/), a lightweight PyTorch wrapper for ML researchers to scale their experiments with less boilerplate.

 # How to use this project
+x
 ```bash
 sh build_local_env.sh 3.7.8 # It will create a local env to ease local dev
 ```